HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Design

 Our main goal is to allow WeChat users to have a safe, encrypted conversation with the lowest effort.
-We want to make the tooEasy to use, Legal, Cannot be blocked
+We want to make the tool 1, Easy to use, 2, Legal, Cannot be blocked
 How to easy to use?
 How to Legal?
 And How to be not blocked?
 ## Why not website?
 WeChat weird design.
 ## Windows